 While you are there, there is a fabulous museum that educates you on the Wild Wild West.
-This is a paddle wheel to steer one of the ships that went up and down the Mississippi.
+This is a paddlewheel to steer one of the ships that went up and down the Mississippi.
 I stand 5’7″ tall so you can see how tall that wheel is.
-While hubby was taking this photo, there were people staring at me.
+While hubby was taking this photo, people were staring at me.
 See what I do for my bloggy… lol.
 Nah, even if I didn’t have a blog, I’d still have taken a photo like this.
 That’s just me :).

-I was in love with the old time cameras.
+I was in love with old-time cameras.
 Side note, do you know why during the turn of the century (not 2000 either) the women stood and men sat for photos?
-Because it took so long to actually get the photo that the woman actually had an apparatus holding her up in one place for so long so she didn’t move and her dress would hide it vs the man’s pants.
+Because it took so long to get the photo that the woman had an apparatus holding her up in one place for so long so she didn’t move and her dress would hide it vs the man’s pants.
 That’s also why they didn’t smile.
 Not sure if this is one of those types of cameras or not though… just knowledge I know :).